 Other faculty: until the end of the current term (or current semester)

 Wake Forest University undergraduates may check out circulating materials for 4 weeks .

 Medical students, staff, and faculty from the School of Medicine can check out circulating materials.
-You must show your School of Medicine ID and a PCL staff member will call the Circ Desk at the Carpenter Library to make sure you are in their system.
+You must show your School of Medicine ID and a Law Library staff member will call the Circ Desk at the Carpenter Library to make sure you are in their system.
 Depending on the situation, Circulation staff may need 24 hours to process the info and have a patron card available.
 There is a 4 week loan period.

 Attorneys with a NC Bar card may apply to become a library patron, which is free.
 Applications can be obtained from a Service Desk Assistant.